Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 For the die-hards, they work through the challenge and learn from it.
 For the timid at heart, finally owning a horse of your own and not being successful with it could be the end of your child's riding career.

 A child owning their first horse should be almost a right of passage.
 We want them to be proud and dedicated.
 Most importantly we want the horse to help them grow in their riding careers.

 Once you have made the decision that you are ready to take the leap, finding the right horse will be the next step.
 That is another article for another day.
 For now, I want to help you take the first step, which is determining whether or not your child is ready.
 I’m going to try and break it down as simply as I can!

-Questions to Ask Yourself Before Owning a Horse
+Six Questions to Ask Before Buying a Horse

 Ask yourself or your child’s instructor the following questions: